 Adair Cameron, writing for Business Comparison, says: "It’s difficult to predict how well adopted chatbots will become but it’s clear that they’re here to stay.
 In the future, will we be having conversations with people or robots?
 As natural language improves in computing, will we even notice the difference?"

-As someone interested in seeing their business succeed, chatbots offer massive opportunity to improve inefficiencies.
+As someone interested in seeing their business succeed, chatbots offer massive opportunities to improve inefficiencies.
 And if you’re looking for a simple way to begin using chatbot technology today, have a look at Clickatell Touch.
 It’s a chatbot for customer support which puts communication into the palm of your customers’ hands.
 It can do all of the above-mentioned tasks, from answering your questions to scheduling your diary, finding a doctor and making an appointment, booking your flights, ordering food from your favorite restaurant.
 It’s all of these bots, rolled into one.